Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Introduction

 We propose a new node embedding method that combines these two improvements, namely the FE distance based similarities and the generalized matrix factorization.
-We evaluate the proposed method considering three downstream tasks (node clustering, node classification, and link prediction) on four real-world datasets and compare the attained performance with five state-of-the-art alternatives.
-The experiment results validate the superiority of the proposed method and we also show that it can scale to large and sparse networks.
+We evaluate the proposed method considering three downstream tasks (node clustering, node classification, and link prediction) on five real-world datasets and compare the attained performance with that of multiple state-of-the-art alternatives.
+The experimental results validate the superiority of the proposed method.
+We also show that it can scale to large and sparse networks.

 We summarize our contributions as follows. \begin{itemize} \item[1.]
 We put forth a new unified framework which can better organize and help understand a wide range of unsupervised node embedding methods. \item[2.]
 We propose the use of free energy distance in computing the similarity matrix which is able to adapt to graphs of different sizes and types as well as different downstream tasks. \item[3.]
 We develop a matrix factorization method that works for arbitrary similarity measures, better preserves node pairs having higher proximity scores, can be easily implemented using automatic differentiation toolkits, and can be computed efficiently by leveraging GPU resources. \item[4.]
-We validate the effectiveness of combining the FE distance based similarities and the generalized matrix factorization via numerical experiments, and show the scalability of the proposed embedding method. \end{itemize}
+We validate the effectiveness of combining the FE distance based similarities and the generalized matrix factorization via numerical experiments, and demonstrate the scalability of the proposed embedding method. \end{itemize}

 The rest of this article is structured as follows.
 The problem statement is given in Section~\ref{s:ps}.
 Section~\ref{s:exist} summarizes existing matrix factorization related approaches in a unified framework.
-The proposed node embedding method is stated in Section~\ref{s:propose}, where the FE distance and the similarity measure based on it are introduced in Section~\ref{ss:fe} and the generalized matrix factorization method is stated in Section~\ref{ss:vmf}.
-Numerical experiments are presented in Section~\ref{s:experiments} together with discussions on parameter sensitivity and algorithm scalability.
+The proposed node embedding method is discussed in Section~\ref{s:propose}, where the FE distance and the similarity measure based on it are introduced in Section~\ref{ss:fe} and the generalized matrix factorization method is discussed in Section~\ref{ss:vmf}.
+Numerical experiments are presented in Section~\ref{s:experiments} together with an ablation study and discussions on parameter sensitivity.
+Algorithm scalability is discussed in Section~\ref{s:scalability}.
 Closing remarks are included in Section~\ref{s:conclusion}.